How Email Unsubscribes Can Actually Improve Your Marketing

 Email Subscriber List

 You want your email subscriber list to be filled with people who are interested in hearing from you.
 Unfortunately, email lists degrade about 22% per year as people change or abandon email addresses, or simply stop engaging with your emails.
-Those “bad” addresses service as dead weight, dragging down your open rates and preventing you from maximizing leads and conversions.
+Those “bad” addresses serve as dead weight, dragging down your open rates and preventing you from maximizing leads and conversions.

 To keep your email lists as “clean” as possible, there’s no need to wait for unsubscribes—go through your list manually or use an email list cleaning service to remove invalid addresses.
 If you also plan to drop unengaged subscribers from your list, be sure to send them one last goodbye email telling them they are being removed from your list and giving them a chance to opt back in.